crownstone/crownstone-app/RUNNING_UI_TESTS.md

 In order for the test app to find the test cloud, the script needs the IP address of your computer.
 By default, it will use the first result of `ipconfig`, but that is not always correct.
 In that case, provice your IP address to the script.

+## Running on simulators

+Ensure that hardware keyboard is disabled.
+This means that when text is inputted, you should see the keyboard coming up.
+Just like a real phone!

 # iOS

 We use detox to run the tests.